 Until the end of the Cold War, all opposition to Western power came from within, and this was true even of the colonial revolts that both borrowed their ideologies from the West (Marxism, socialism, etc.) and defined themselves in opposition to it.
 It is worthy of interest that the great Asian civilizations of China and India, along with their variants in Japan, Thailand, etc., have never challenged the West in this way.
 North Korea’s national-racial cult is little known and is grafted on the Western ideology of Marxism, much like Stalin’s “socialism in one country.”
 Japan, China, and now India have competed with the West on its own terms, which since WWII have been mostly peaceful ones, the exceptions (Korea, Vietnam) fitting once more into the framework of the Cold War.

 The victimary is a category internal to the West, which treats all externality to it in the context of its “colonial” domination of its Other.
 Or in other terms, in the victimary context, only the West has agency.
 Whereas the West’s internal dichotomies of men against women, “straights” against “gays,” “white” against “colored,” provide opportunities for “dialectical” rethinking that transcend the strictly victimary context, the “post-colonial” Other is defined merely as such; it supplies no new parameters, and however much resentment it expresses at its “othering,” offers no new modes of understanding.
 Said’s Orientalism was the crystallization of this truth.
 For all his denigration of the naïve self-centeredness of Western attempts to understand the “Orient,” Said never offers an “Oriental” view in opposition, nor even implies that such a view is conceivable.
 Said’s “Orient” is never other than the Other of the West, a fact that explains the disdain of professional Western orientalists for a work that displays no real concern with the cultures its author is purportedly defending.
-The implicitly suggested appropriate Western reaction to Said’s diatribe would be not to speak of the “Orient” at all—but then of course the West would be accused of disguising its colonialist past.
+The implicitly suggested appropriate Western reaction to Said’s diatribe would be never to speak of the “Orient” at all—but then of course the West would be accused of disguising its colonialist past.

 Today, things are different.
 With its recent aggressions, an Islamic faction is now demonstrating to the West the existence of a real opposition, something other than an “Other.”
 Resurgent radical Islam embodies a true oppositional ideology, and when we look back at Islam’s seventh-century origins, we see it playing basically the same role in both eras.
 No doubt, as Girard liked to point out, Islam tends to mirror the West, but he knew that the validity of the argument that differences are merely cosmetic and the opponents are really doubles depends on a transcendent revelation, not on “the evidence,” since precisely “the evidence” of difference is what is being dismissed as irrelevant to an “essential” identity.
 Islam defines itself as our contrary rather than our mirror image, and “defining itself” is not a matter of ratiocination but of people being willing to blow themselves up.